 Finally, before letting your guests in, make sure that you remove all the personal items from the flat.
 In this sense, Airbnb service should be more like a hotel experience – people come to the space and make it their own.
 So, think in advance of a good storage place for your belongings.

 Thinking about your target audience and making your Airbnb property stand out for certain customers will require a lot of work.
 And when you’re done with it, you will probably be so tired that the whole endeavour of being an Airbnb property manager will sound like torture to you.
-But don’t be discouraged – Call us now at +44 20 8050 2818 to get a Free Assessment, and let us provide expert host management services on your behalf!
+But don’t be discouraged – Pass The Keys can help you be a great host and achieve your goal quicker without any hassle.
+Call us now at +44 20 8050 2818 to get a Free Assessment, and let us provide expert host management services on your behalf!